 Prosody is the music of human language, conveying meaning beyond the content of speech alone.
-In speech, prosody is conveyed via pitch accenting (the GREEN bowl, not the red one); in gesture, prosody is conveyed via beats (simple rhythmic gestures).
-Although pitch accenting and beat gesture each convey emphasis and typically occur simultaneously, little is known about how these two cues are integrated and how they each affect comprehension and memory of discourse and language acquisition.
-To shed light on these questions, we are using behavioral methods and eyetracking to investigate real-time integration of beat gesture and pitch accenting in typical adults and children, non-native English speakers, and autism spectrum disorder.
+In speech, prosodic prominence is conveyed via pitch accenting (the GREEN bowl, not the red one); in gesture, it is conveyed via beats (simple rhythmic gestures).
+Although pitch accenting and beat gesture typically occur simultaneously, little is known about how they are integrated and how they affect comprehension and memory of discourse and language acquisition.
+To shed light on these questions, we are using behavioral methods, event-related potentials (ERPs), and eyetracking to investigate real-time integration of beat gesture and pitch accenting in typical adults and children, non-native English speakers, and autism spectrum disorder.
 In particular, this work examines the following issues:

 - Are young children sensitive to the relationship between beat gesture and pitch accenting, and can it help them learn pairs of contrasting words?

 - How are beat gesture and pitch accenting integrated in ASD and how does it affect memory and comprehension of discourse?

 - What impact do beat gesture and pitch accenting have on memory and comprehension of discourse by English-as-a-second language speakers?